- Home

 This HIPAA compliance guide is for anyone involved in the healthcare space.
-Whether you’re a healthcare practice worried about handling patient data, a marketing professional responsible for ensuring that your campaigns stay compliant, or part of the admin team ensuring everything runs smoothly, this guide breaks down the HIPAA compliance essentials.
-Even if you’re using a healthcare CRM to manage your healthcare practice, understanding these rules and how they apply to your work is crucial.
-This guide makes the idea of compliance less daunting and more actionable.
+Whether you’re a healthcare practice worried about handling patient data, a marketing professional who wants to ensure your campaigns are compliant, or part of the admin team checking everything runs smoothly, this guide breaks down the essentials.

 What happens to a patient’s health information once they share it with their doctor or, say, their pharmacist?